url->/medical-interpreting-services-best-practices-for-healthcare-communication/

 Best Practice 5: Prioritize Patient Privacy and Confidentiality

-Confidentiality Agreements and Standards
+Confidentiality agreements and standards

 Best Practice 6: Measure Quality and Gather Feedback